pauldubois777/VendingMachineKataA2/README.md

 I wrote it to code the [Vending Machine Kata](https://github.com/guyroyse/vending-machine-kata)

+The initial services (non-gui) were all created using TDD (Test Driven Development).

+Because of time constraints, I went forward with the component (gui) development without using TDD.
+I commented out the app.component.spec.ts code, and only coded each components spec file with the items needed to get them to compile during tests.
+IE: Injecting services where needed.

+When time allows, I hope to return to this and code tests for the components, as well as refactor code where needed.

+Have fun, and let me know of any problems you see, or improvements I can make.
+Thanks!

+## Final Design

+This section will hold the final design that evolved during the writing of tests and code.
+It will show what went wrong with the original design, as well as items that were improved along the way.

+See the Design Phase section below for my initial design prior to coding.

 ## Design Phase

 Before writing any code, I first outlined a high level design of the objects and how they will interact.
 I also wrote some logic notes as I thought through various aspects.